Last updated on June 30th, 2022

 Next, a hot bowl of Japanese ramen is one of the must-eat food in the Tokyo food guide.
-This noodles soup dish is made with what noodles, topped with sliced pork or a variety of ingredients in a flavorful broth.
+This noodles soup dish is made with noodles, topped with sliced pork or a variety of ingredients in a flavorful broth.

 Ramen is always one of the best food to eat on a windy day or after a tiring trip.
-Just slurp away the noodles and big sip on the soup.
+Just slurp away the noodles and big sip of the soup.
 It is such a satisfaction!

 Mutekiya Ramen Ikebukuro

 If I can only up for one ramen in Tokyo, go with this one.
-Personally, I prefer Mutekiya Ramen Ikebukuro and is probably the best ramen shop in Tokyo.
+Personally, I prefer Mutekiya Ramen Ikebukuro which is probably the best ramen shop in Tokyo.
 The extremely tasty ramen with flavorful broth is topped with generous slides of pork.
 Heart and extremely addicted.
 I am sure you will come back again after your first visit!
 Of course, we ate more than one time here.

 Related Food Blog: Mutekiya Ramen Ikebukuro: Must Eat Tokyo Best Ramen